Takeaways from the second day of jury selection in Trump’s hush money trial - KESQ

 Merchan was generally skeptical, but he did agree on two counts that the jurors should be struck.
 One man had posted “lock him up”on Facebook while Trump was president.

-As for the three jurors Merchan did not strike: Trump’s side used its preemptory challenges to remove all of them anyway.
-After Tuesday, both Trump’s team and the district attorney’s office have four preemptory challenges remaining each.
+As for the three jurors Merchan did not strike: Trump’s side used its peremptory challenges to remove all of them anyway.
+After Tuesday, both Trump’s team and the district attorney’s office have four peremptory challenges remaining each.

 Trump gets admonished (again)